jonathandinu/spark-ray-data-science/README.md

 - [InformIT](https://www.informit.com/store/spark-ray-and-python-for-scalable-data-science-video-9780136805946) (individual purchase)
 - [O'Reilly Learning](https://learning.oreilly.com/videos/spark-ray-and/9780136805922/) (subscription)

-> If you find any errors in the code or materials, please open a Github issue in this repository or send an email to inquiries@jonathan.industries
+> If you find any errors in the code or materials, please open a Github issue in this repository or send an email to errata@jonathandinu.com.

 ## Skill Level